 I get inspiration from many different figures whom I feel energize my goals and fuel my daily life, including great leaders of the past like FDR, Martin Luther King, John F. Kennedy, or scientists like Jonas Salk (discoverer of the polio vaccine), or Alan Turing (the gay computer genius who helped win World War II), or even kind-hearted entertainers like gay-icon divas such as Stevie Nicks (who helps a lot of veterans), Dolly Parton (who leads charity work in literacy and books), and Cher (who helps children with cleft palate and other facial deformities).
-But on a more direct level, guys like Josh, Eric, and Nimai inspire my daily life balancing my work and professional identity with my personal identity, trying to take care of myself as a middle-aged person who has lived with HIV for over 26 years.
+But on a more direct level, guys like Josh, Eric, Nimai, and Chad inspire my daily life balancing my work and professional identity with my personal identity, trying to take care of myself as a middle-aged person who has lived with HIV for over 26 years.
 I think my involvement in many fitness activities has helped me with that.

-The connection between fitness and good mental health goes on.
+The connection between fitness and good gay men’s mental health goes on.
 When we are active, we are practicing self-care for the immediate (day!) and for the long-term, as we all age.
 I’m currently doing some research on the concept of Gay Men and Healthy Aging, so I’ll be writing more on this.
 Being active in many ways (not just weight-lifting, but others, too) is good self-care for the body, sure, but also for the mind, maintaining strong bones, preserving mobility and ease of movement, easing circulation, running the metabolism, and keeping the wonderful machines that are our bodies running.
 I’ve learned from my healthiest elderly relatives (and there have been many!) that the ones who were especially physically active in both their youth AND in middle age (or beyond) were overall the healthiest, physically and mentally, well over 90 years old.
 That is a correlation that I believe is wise, and one I want to follow, and encourage others to.

 We have to keep a reasonable, wise mind about fitness.
 Fads, extremes, and abuses are obviously too much, and everyone has to decide for themselves what they are willing to do and what they can afford to do in terms of time, money, and effort.
 In order to avoid negative social pitfalls like Body Fascism or Adonis Complex, we have to keep our minds sharp with critical thinking and approach our own self-care plan with critical thinking and, I believe, lots of consultation from fitness professionals, physicians, perhaps chiropractors or physical therapists, nutrition experts, and other professionals (therapists!) who support our overall physical and mental health and well-being, for the long term.
 (For another article on fitness motivation, “Moved to Move”, see here).